anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 --- abstract

 This document defines a protocol to securely assign a Pledge to a domain, represented by a Registrar, using an intermediary node between Pledge and Registrar.
 This intermediary node is known as a "constrained Join Proxy".
-An enrolled Pledge can act as a Join Proxy.
+An enrolled Pledge can act as a constrained Join Proxy.

 This document extends the work of Bootstrapping Remote Secure Key Infrastructures (BRSKI) by replacing the Circuit-proxy between Pledge and Registrar by a stateless/stateful constrained Join Proxy.
 It relays join traffic from the Pledge to the Registrar.